Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Conclusions

 \section{Conclusions}

 Modeling structures whose stability or interactions are mediated by bridging waters requires an accurate initial placement of these molecules before performing molecular dynamics simulations.
-However, experimental structural data may be unavailable, for example, in the case of new drug proposals.
-In this work, we propose a fast method to predict bridging water positions based on the pair correlation functions acquired from 3D-RISM calculations.
+However, experimental structural data may be unavailable, for example, in the case of new drug candidates.
+In this work, we present Solv-eze, a package that unifies three approaches for predicting bridging waters, and propose LM as a faster method based on the oxygen density distributions acquired from 3D-RISM calculations.

-The results demonstrate that the Solv-eze method provides accurate initial water positions when compared to crystallographic data.
-For \code{metatwist} thresholds of 0.2 and 0.3, more than 90\% of the crystallographic bridging waters were predicted within $\SI{2.00}{\angstrom}$.
-After energy minimization of both the Solv-eze predictions and the experimental positions, we observed an improvement in the overall agreement of the water molecule positions, primarily because crystallographic water molecules moved towards the Solv-eze predictions.
-Therefore, the proposed method produces predictions consistent with the force field used and in good agreement with crystallographic bridging water molecules.

-Thus, the proposed method accurately identifies key water molecules in the system, including those that may not be captured by conventional solvation with a pre-equilibrated water box.
-Although this study focuses on bridging waters at the ligand-protein interface, the method can generate initial solvent placements for arbitrary solutes and is broadly applicable for preparing solvated systems for molecular dynamics simulations, particularly in cases where standard approaches face substantial kinetic barriers that hinder equilibration toward the correct solvent distribution.
-The package developed in this work will be released as an update to AmberTools 26.
+The results demonstrate that the LM method provides accurate initial water positions when compared to crystallographic data.
+Using a LM threshold of 0.2, more than 80\% of the crystallographic bridging waters and 85\% of buried bridging waters were predicted within $\SI{1.00}{\angstrom}$.
+After energy minimization of both the Solv-eze predictions and the experimental positions, we observed an improvement in the overall agreement of the buried water molecule positions, often because crystallographic water molecules moved towards the Solv-eze predictions.
+Therefore, the proposed method produces predictions consistent with the force field used and in good agreement with crystallographic bridging water molecules, including those that may not be captured by conventional solvation with a pre-equilibrated water box.
+Although this study focuses on bridging waters at the protein-ligand interface, the method can generate initial solvent placements for arbitrary solutes.
+It should be particularly useful in cases where standard approaches face kinetic barriers that hinder equilibration toward the correct solvent distribution.

 \begin{acknowledgement} This material is based upon work supported by the National Science Foundation (NSF) under grants CHE-2102668, OAC-2320718, and OAC-2320846.
 Thanks to the American taxpayer for generously funding this research through the NIH/NIGMS Grant R35-GM144089.
 The views expressed in this paper are the responsibility of the authors and do not necessarily reflect the official views of the NIH.
-We thank George M. Giamba\c{s}u and David A. Case for their earlier efforts developing the water placement protocol upon which this work was built. \end{acknowledgement}
+We thank David A. Case for his earlier efforts developing the water placement protocol upon which this work was built. \end{acknowledgement}